 Take note of how native speakers connect words by combining two sounds, making a sound disappear, or modifying a sound for better flow.

-A word has stressed syllables and a phrase has stressed words.
-The entire effect of stress, contractions, and connecting is the rhythm.
+A word has stressed syllables, and a phrase has stressed words.
+The entire effect of stress, contractions, and connecting is rhythm.
 The musical aspect of English is its difficulties.

 Talk to Yourself